Florida Medicaid Long Term Care Eligibility

 Florida is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.

 As of 2014, Florida implemented a new system for long term care services through Medicaid.
 The program is called the Statewide Medicaid Managed Care Long-Term Care Program.
+Click the link for the most up-to-date changes.

 Medicaid for Aged and Disabled (MEDS-AD)